Nova Gorica

 Nova Gorica (/sl/) is a town in western Slovenia, on the border with Italy.
 It is the seat of the Municipality of Nova Gorica.

 Nova Gorica is a planned town, built according to the principles of modernist architecture after 1947, when the Paris Peace Treaty established a new border between Yugoslavia and Italy, leaving nearby Gorizia outside the borders of Yugoslavia and thus cutting off the Soča Valley, the Vipava Valley, the Gorizia Hills and the northwestern Karst Plateau from their traditional regional urban centre.
 It is the European Capital of Culture in 2025.
 Since 1948, Nova Gorica has replaced Gorizia as the principal urban center of the Gorizia region (Goriška), as the northern part of the Slovenian Littoral has been traditionally called.
 Since May 2011, Nova Gorica has been joined with Gorizia and Šempeter-Vrtojba in a common trans-border metropolitan zone, administered by a joint administration board.

+For 2025 Nova Gorica has won the European Capital of Culture title inviting the neighbouring Gorizia to the bid.
+The cultural project of two cities on the border attracted worldwide attention and was named by the BBC as Europe's first borderless Capital of Culture where two cities from two countries collaborate under one title European Capital of Culture Nova Gorica - Gorizia GO!
+2025.